benbrastmckie/ModelChecker/README.md

 This project aims to develop tools for finding countermodels for counterfactual claims as well as establishing entailments over a restricted range of models up to a specified degree of complexity.

+## Resources

+The `Resources/` directory contains a number of files where we can compile resources throughout.
+This is a place to not only store what has been learned along the way for later reference, but to share knowledge.
+Ultimately, it would be nice to make these resources useful to those who are new to the project.

 ## Phases

+The phases are intended to roughly divide the project chronologically.

 ### Planning